 Note that there is a stick filtering (6-sample averaging) that exists in OpenTX, which introduces a varying delay.
 To properly measure latency a custom version of OpenTX was built to get rid of this filtering.
 This was explained in more detail in our previous latency test of the X-Lite.

 First test consisted of tapping into the gimbal output line and generating a 260Hz PWM signal with a STM Discovery board, altering between 10% and 90% duty cycle every 128 milliseconds, while observing the resulting receiver output signal frame over the course of 60 seconds.

 Latency is measured between the falling edge of gimbal PWM signal and the start of corresponding RX signal frame.

 Note that this doesn’t take RX signal frame length into account.
 The frame length for SBUS is slightly less than 3 ms, that of CRSF is 0.7ms, which is in turn dictated by 100k vs. 420k baudrate, 2.97ms × 100/420 = 0.7ms.

 The R9M-Lite is flash with FCC firmware.

 - Crossfire Micro TX => CRSF – 13.9ms

 - Crossfire Micro TX => SBUS – 20.23ms

-The R9M-Lite actually performed surprisingly good, very close to the Crossfire in terms of latency.
-But note that the SBUS protocol still has a longer frame length than CRSF (over 2ms).
+The R9M-Lite actually performed surprisingly well, very close to the Crossfire in terms of latency.
+But note that SBUS protocol has a longer frame length than CRSF protocol – over 2ms.